Red-winged Fairy Wren. Photo: Peter Taylor

 Day 5: We’ll concentrate on finding the three skulking heathland birds endemic to the area.
 Western Whipbirds should be quite vocal, and with some patience we should locate one perched low in the heath.
 Western Bristlebirds can sometimes be quite tame around the heathland behind the lodge, often coming out in the morning along the edges of the artificial firebreaks.
 The third species is Noisy Scrub-bird, which can be heard singing all over the reserve but will likely take a significant amount of time and patience to see as it scurries across a firebreak or forages on the ground in dense cover.
 This species was thought to be extinct until its rediscovery in 1961 at Two Peoples Bay and is one of two species in the endemic Australian family Atrichornithidae.

 Day 6: After an early start we’ll drive inland to the northeast of Cheyne’s Beach and an area of mallee (thin, multi-stemmed species of Eucalyptus that form open but dense forests along a latitudinal band in southern Australia).
-Although at first glance mallee often appears lifeless, an amazing diversity of wildlife uses these scrubby forests.
-We’ll seek out birds such as Shy Heathwren, Southern Scrub-Robin, and the odd Crested Bellbird (recently elevated to a nearly monotypic family).
+Although at first glance mallee forest can often appears nearly lifeless, an amazing diversity of wildlife uses these scrubby forests.
+We’ll seek out birds such as the appropriately named Shy Heathwren, Southern Scrub-Robin, and the odd Crested Bellbird (recently elevated to a nearly monotypic family).
 We’ll also visit a (hopefully active) mound of the impressive Malleefowl; the world’s southernmost megapode.
 In the afternoon we’ll either return to Cheyne’s or head south to the coast to explore some of the estuaries and headlands for waders and seabirds.
 The brilliant blues of the Southern Ocean, offset by high bluffs and gleaming white sands make for a most attractive backdrop to the birding.
 Night at Cheynes Beach Caravan Park.

 Day 7: Today is largely a travel day as we return to Perth.
 We’ll stop en route to look for Western Corellas near the Ramsar-listed Lake Muir Wetlands.
 Our actual route will be determined by our chances for new bird species, before we arrive back at our hotel.
 Night in Perth.